 The TDPSA defines its scope differently than other privacy laws.
 It applies to for-profit businesses that (1) do business in Texas (or produce products/services that are targeted to Texas residents), (2) process and/or sell personal data, and (3) are not “small businesses” as described by the U.S. Small Business Administration.

 The SBA’s definition of a small business is a little tricky, as it varies widely by industry.
-To determine whether your business qualifies, you can find your industry on this table, or use the SBA’s lookup tool.
+To determine whether your business qualifies, you can find your industry on this table.

 Importantly, the TDPSA prohibits even small businesses from selling sensitive data without a consumer’s consent.